Ottawa Macdonald–Cartier International Airport: Public transit

-OC Transpo operates route 97 with frequent express bus service to the airport bus stop (Airport station) along a dedicated BRT transitway with connections to the O-Train Confederation Line, Trillium Line, and other transit stations.
-An OC Transpo ticket machine is available at the southern end of the Arrivals level.
+OC Transpo operated route 97 with frequent express bus service to the airport bus stop located on the arrivals level, along a dedicated BRT transitway with connections to O-Train lines 1 and 2, and other transit stations.
+Two OC Transpo ticket machines are available, one at the southern end of the Arrivals level and one within the O-Train station.

-Construction has begun on a light rail spur linking that airport to the city's light rail system.
-The current plan calls for a station to be built inside the terminal as part of a future terminal expansion, with the airport volunteering funds for the building of the station.
-The extension is planned to open in September 2023.